Understanding Groupthink: How Leaders Can Mitigate Its Negative Effects

 As a leader, understanding the characteristics of groupthink and its potential consequences is essential.

-By fostering an environment that encourages diverse perspectives, critical thinking, and open communication, leaders can mitigate the negative effects of groupthink and promote more effective decision-making within their teams and organizations.
+By fostering an environment that encourages diverse perspectives, critical thinking, and open communication, leaders can mitigate the adverse effects of groupthink and promote more effective decision-making within their teams and organizations.